exercism/x86-64-assembly/concepts/stack/about.md

 As the stack grows downward, the value in `rsp` is reduced by the size of the stored value.

 Similarly, a `pop` instruction takes one operand and stores the most recent value in the stack (the one pointed by `rsp`) into it.
-The value in `rsp` is, therefore, increased by the size of the retrieved value.
+The value in `rsp` is then increased by the size of the retrieved value.

 ## Local Variables